Chart Color Schemes

 Lyndhurst has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 24 such projects that are likely to impact the area.
-Notable projects include Casey Central Town Centre Development, The Promenade Patterson Lakes, 74S Lynbrook Boulevard Development, and Endeavour Cove Marina Masterplan Redevelopment (Planning Scheme Amendment C205king).
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 24 projects likely affecting the region.
+Notable ones are Casey Central Town Centre Development, The Promenade Patterson Lakes, Lynbrook Boulevard Development (74S), and Endeavour Cove Marina Masterplan Redevelopment (Planning Scheme Amendment C205king).
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.